 OWU consists of several separate projects, including Lychgate (folklore & superstition), English Craftwork (wood, metal & stone candlelight & artefacts), Cline Artisan Jewelry (woman’s fashion jewellery), and other disparate activities.

 As a teenager I began my career as a theatre carpenter – I loved working with wood.
 As a hobby I was a scale model maker and painter engrossed in history, especially military.
 Semi-professionally I made and painted miniature model soldiers and dioramas for collectors and museum displays, etc, and then for wargaming groups.
-This quickly evolved into my small fantasy modelling/gaming business, but with fluctuating success.
+This quickly evolved into my small fantasy modelling/gaming business, though with limited and fluctuating success.

 Down on my luck at this time, around the 1970’s, I was also a punk, and being, apparently, unemployable, on the dole and living alone in a bedsit, I searched my imagination for something I could make out of nothing, and sell.